reserve-protocol/protocol/docs/security.md

 - {rsrTrader,rTokenTrader}.manageToken()
 - \*.claimAndSweepRewards()

-The below functions exist as BOTH actions AND subroutines.

-Subroutine duplicates:
+### `@custom:governance`

+- set\*()
+  ...there are many and they are not worth naming individually

+Governance functions acquire a lock at the beginning of execution, and can be executed while paused.

+### `@custom:refresher`

 - furnace.melt()
 - stRSR.payoutRewards()
 - assetRegistry.forceUpdates()
 - basketHandler.checkBasket()

-### `@custom:governance`

-- set\*()
-  ...there are many and they are not worth naming individually

-Governance functions acquire a lock at the beginning of execution, and can be executed while paused.
-They may call subroutines.

-### `@custom:subroutine`

-These cannot be called from outside the system and do not require the system to be unpaused.

-- broker.openTrade()
-- furnace.melt_sub()
-- stRSR.payoutRewards_sub()
-- assetRegistry.forceUpdates_sub()
-- basketHandler.checkBasket_sub()
+Note:

+- `forceUpdates` is a _strong_ refresher; we can even perform it while the system is paused.
+It's a refresher outside our system in some sense.
+- `checkBasket` is not _quite_ a refresher as it can cause other actions to cause differently depending on when it is called.
+It's pretty close though.
+Other functions should simply revert if they require a valid basket to perform their function.

 ## Specific areas of concern